nadrino/kotor-walkthrough/kotor/walkthrough/030_Dantooine.md

 	- You never tried to get in touch with your father again?
 	- You sound very sad when you say that.
 **SAVE** in front of the navigation map
+- Select the planet Tatooine
+- Cinematic with Malak